ology/techn.ology.net/blog/2021/03/09/hearing-the-primes/index.markdown

 ---

-Also the program, called [primes-layered](https://github.com/ology/Music/blob/master/primes-layered), allows you to specify a few parameters to achieve a couple different effects.

-Basically the program does this:
+The program, called [primes-layered](https://github.com/ology/Music/blob/master/primes-layered), allows you to specify a few parameters to achieve a couple different effects.
+And basically the program does this:

   - The prime numbers up to a given `limit` are gathered in an array.